Some asylum seekers can now apply for asylum online

 - When was your most recent entry into the United States?: Under this question, you will be asked for your “Status when last admitted.”
 You will have to choose from a long drop-down menu.

-- If you entered the United States on parole or a specific type of visa (such as a B2 tourist visa or F1 student visa), choose that from the list.
+- If you entered the United States with parole or a specific type of visa (such as a B2 tourist visa or F1 student visa), choose that from the list.

-- If you are not sure what to choose, you can choose “ZN – unknown”.
+- If you are not sure what to choose, you can choose “ZN – Unknown.”
+You can then leave “Date this status expires” blank.

 - Blank questions: If you do not answer a required question, you will get an alert when you reach the “Review and Submit” section.
 You can then go back and answer.
-If you do not know an answer, you can write “unknown”.
+If you do not know an answer, you can write “unknown” or leave it blank.

-- Evidence: You can upload evidence in the online form.
+- You can upload evidence in the online form.
 There are size limits, so you may have to split large files into more than one file.
-You can also submit more evidence after you submit your asylum application.
-And when you go to your asylum interview in person in the future, you should bring original copies of any evidence.

 Note: This information is not a substitute for advice from an attorney.